Solve Land Management Problems with Engineering

 Why Learn about Engineering?

 Without modern engineering solutions, land management would be exceedingly more costly and difficult.
-We can move and reshape land more easily today than ever before; using modern machines; but without the proper knowledge and awareness of what we are doing, the work that is done can be just as easily, destructive as it can be constructive.
+We can move and reshape land more easily today than ever before, using modern machines.
+We must also have sufficient insight and understanding into how these machines and mechanisms work to ensure their effective, efficient operation.
+Understanding the potential and limitations of machines is also essential.

 Earth works are one of the first tasks to be undertaken on any development site.
 Earth works simply means working on the earth; to change the shape or composition of the site.
 This is often a major job, requiring the physical movement of large quantities of soil.
 The ease with which earthworks can be undertaken will depend upon: